Make your own laundry detergent to save money and be nicer to the earth. There are several advantages to producing your own detergent.

 - Wash hot or cold: This homemade laundry detergent is fantastic since it can clean your clothing in either hot or cold water.
 If you want to be as eco-friendly as possible, do your laundry in cold water.

 - Make your own fabric softener: It’s pointless to make your own laundry detergent just to buy store-bought fabric softener.
-As a non-toxic softener for your clothing, simply add 12 cup of distilled white vinegar to the last rinse of your load.
+As a non-toxic softener for your clothing, simply add 12 cups of distilled white vinegar to the last rinse of your load.

 - Inadequate storage space: If you live in an apartment, you may be lacking in storage space.
 You may use powder detergent instead of liquid detergent because it takes up less room.